 Posting, “I’m pregnant!” on Facebook may seem hilarious, but this particular April Fools’ Day prank can be hurtful.
 This mom’s plea to reconsider doing so has gone viral, and for good reason.

-Today is April Fools' Day, but what has become a popular "joke" to play on family and friends isn't a joke for those who suffer from infertility or have experienced the loss of a child.
-The joke is when you post, "I'm pregnant!" on your social media account, and then ha ha, surprise, you're not — a joke many would like to stop seeing.
+What has become a popular “joke” to play on family and friends isn’t a joke for those who suffer from infertility or have experienced the loss of a child.
+When you post, “I’m pregnant!” on your social media account, and then ha ha, surprise, you’re not, it becomes less of a joke to many.

 If you’ve never experienced infertility, miscarriage or the loss of a child, posting about pregnancy and then revealing that it was a joke may not seem like that big of a deal.
 But Thompson, and others who have shared her post, just want you to know that to some, it is a painful reminder.